gswallow/gcp-project/README.md

 ## Usage

+Requirements:

+- Terraform 0.13 or newer, due to use of for_each in module declarations
+- A Google organization, either tied to Google Cloud Identity services or GSuite.

 First, you will need to know your billing account ID and be logged in as an organization administrator.
 Given a new organization, run: